 The longest shutter speed for most cameras is about 30 seconds.
 However, sometimes you’ll find yourself in situations where 30 seconds isn’t enough to make a proper exposure.
 That’s when Bulb Mode comes in.
 This function allows you to open the shutter as long as you press the camera button.

 In most cameras, Bulb is typically found after 30” in Manual Mode.
 Using Bulb Mode effectively overrides any automatic functions set by the camera, so you have to be comfortable using Manual Mode to use it.
+(Above, photographer Kris actually used a GoPro, setting it to 30seconds, stacking about 1400 photos, and resulting in the awe-striking photo.)

 Since you’ll be opening the shutter for more than 30 seconds, select a larger f-stop like f/8, f/11, or even f/22 for exposures that last a few minutes.
 Using a smaller aperture lessens the chances of overexposing your shot.
 For extremely long exposure times, you can use the lowest ISO possible for your camera.
 Like all the other modes discussed in this article, take some test shots and adjust accordingly until you get the shot that you want.